 The installation of satellite dishes on to the front elevations, or chimneys of buildings in the Conservation Area requires planning permission.
-The Local Planning Authority will usually refuse permission for dishes the on front or elevation of buildings facing roads or above the roof line.
+The Local Planning Authority will usually refuse permission for dishes the front elevation of buildings or above the roof line.

 The appraisal will be used in judging the way in which individual development proposals will affect the special character of the area.
 Any proposal that has an adverse effect on this character will not be permitted.
-Proposals that can be seen to enhance the Conservation Area, subject to other prevailing planning policies, will be supported.
+Proposals that can be seen to enhance the Conservation Area, will be supported.

-BOUNDARY REVIEW 7.6:
+7.6: BOUNDARY REVIEW

 The existing boundary has been examined.
-Due to the enclosed nature of the conservation area no amendments are proposed.
+Due to the enclosed nature of the Conservation Area no amendments are proposed.